marcusshih/CC2026-ps5836/week1/README.md

 **Definition:**

-“And for me, it boils down to the idea that when I’m, you know, in giant air quotes, now ‘Creative Coding’, I am writing code where that I don’t know where it’s going, necessarily.”
+“And for me, it boils down to the idea that when I’m, you know, in giant air quotes, now ‘Creative Coding’, I am writing code where that I don’t knowx where it’s going, necessarily.”

 **Source:**
 Daniel Shiffman — _Daniel Shiffman on The Nature of Code_, interview by Tim Rodenbröker.